arajay/7D2D-MODS/README.md

 ### Book Perk Overhaul
 A highly ambitious idea to replace perk books with a perk system similar to [redacted], wherein perks are chosen by the player when they level up, instead of being found at random in mailboxes.
-- Greatly reduce the number of available perks overall
 - Useless perks improved, consolidated, and/or removed entirely
 - Perk points granted when the related attribute/skill is increased
 - Perks gated behind skill thresholds, similar to crafting recipes